jeroennoten/Laravel-AdminLTE/README.md

 }
 ```

+## 7. Layout and Styling Configuration

+The next set of configuration options enables you to change the layout and style of your admin panel.

-### 6.5 Layout
+### 7.1 Layout

-It's possible to change the layout, you can use a top navigation (navbar) only layout, a boxed layout with sidebar, and also you can enable fixed mode for the sidebar, the navbar or the footer.
+It's possible to change the admin panel layout, you can use a top navigation (navbar) only layout, a boxed layout with sidebar, and also you can enable a fixed mode for the sidebar, the navbar or the footer.

-> **NOTE:** Currently, you cannot use a boxed layout with a fixed navbar or a fixed footer.
+> **Important:** Currently, you cannot use a boxed layout with a fixed navbar or a fixed footer.
 Also, do not enable `layout_topnav` and `layout_boxed` at the same time.
 Anything else can be mixed together.

 The following config options are available: